 A unit or units that wish to discontinue equivalency of two or more courses should submit a request to this effect to the Office of the Provost.
 In considering such requests, the Provost will consult with all deans and department heads involved, and will inform all parties of the decision whether or not to approve the request.
 Upon approval of such an action the equivalency will be removed immediately from the Banner course inventory and from the next edition of the printed and online Catalog.

+Discontinuing Equivalency

+A unit or units that wish to discontinue equivalency of two or more courses should submit a request to this effect through the appropriate faculty bodies – e.g., Undergraduate Curriculum Committee (undergraduate courses) or Graduate Council (graduate courses).
+The approval of such actions then follows the usual channels and the equivalency will be removed immediately from the Banner course inventory and from the next edition of the printed and online Catalog.

 Record-Keeping